Dr Rima Lamba CPsychol, Specialist in Women's Mental and Reproductive Health

 Abortions / terminations

 As a practice, we advocate the choices and freedom of young girls and women.
-Women’s lives have changed dramatically in the last 50 years, which has created ripples and waves in how women have adapted and coped with their social position.
+Women’s lives have changed dramatically in the last 50 years, which has created ripples and waves in how the gender has adapted and coped with their social position.
 There are many choices now for women, which weren’t available in the past.
 This has led to a position of empowerment for women but not without its own issues.
 Many women, for example, can still have their roles socially defined in a relational context, for example – wife, mother, grandmother.
 There are many women of course who choose not to follow these paths and pursue other meaningful life choices, such as career, friendships/relationships and travel.
-However, voluntary childlessness, whether you are single, co-habiting or married, still comes with social pressures and reactions, which range from prejudice, lacking understanding and even discrimination.
+However, voluntary childlessness, whether you are single, co-habiting or married, still comes with social pressures and reactions, which range from prejudicial, lacking understanding and even discrimination.

 Women who choose a different path from that which is deemed socially acceptable, can end up facing numerous challenges, e.g. disapproval, disparagement, denigration, and criticism.
-The scrutiny and stigma that come with choosing a child-free life can bring its own emotional and psychological difficulties.
+The scrutiny and stigma that comes with choosing a child-free life can bring its own emotional and psychological difficulties.
 Therefore, Blue River Psychology also works closely with women who are contemplating or have made the choice to remain child-free and we work to help them make sense of their identity and how they navigate themselves through society.

 Within her practice, Dr Lamba's psychological work is underpinned by attachment and psychodynamic thinking, which suggests that our early childhood experiences and relationships can shape how we view ourselves, our loved ones and the world in which we are immersed in.
 Often the aim of psychological work has been seen to "treat" psychological distress by reducing it.
 However, our experiences of emotional and psychological distress can become easier to manage, once we explore and develop insight into our early experiences and how they affect us.
 It is this sense-making process, which is key in psychological therapy.